 Usage: This common greeting is popular across the West Country.
 The word me’ansum is used when greeting close male acquaintances, with me’luvver or me’luv being used for female friends, neighbours or close colleagues.
 These greetings express closeness and affection on behalf of the person giving the greeting, and trust me: they are not used for everybody!
 If someone greets you with me’ansum or me’luvver, then you know that you have well and truly won over the respect and admiration of that West Country local.

-Here’s the local scoop: “Proper job!” is more popular in rural parts of Devon, Cornwall and Somerset, whilst “ideal” is more commonly heard in urban areas.
+Here’s the local scoop.
+“Proper job!” is more popular in rural parts of Devon, Cornwall and Somerset, while “ideal” is more commonly heard in urban areas.